-The Verdict: The HSBC Cash Rewards Mastercard® Credit Card (HSBC is a WalletHub partner) is among the top cash back credit cards on the market, especially early on.
+The Verdict: The HSBC Cash Rewards Mastercard® Credit Card is among the top cash back credit cards on the market, especially early on.
 You get a $150 initial bonus for spending $2,500 within three months of account opening.
 And you’ll also earn 1.5% cash back on all purchases.
 That’s very good – around 50% better than average, according to WalletHub’s latest Credit Card Landscape Report.

 Furthermore, the HSBC Cash Rewards Card’s 0% balance transfer offer does not extend to new purchases.
 And its regular APR could be above even the average among credit cards for people with fair credit, despite the card requiring good or excellent credit for approval.

 So if you have good credit or better and want a card for everyday purchases that offers a consistently high earning rate with a few extras thrown in, the HSBC Cash Rewards Mastercard should definitely be in the running.
 And if you don’t know what shape your credit is in, you can check your latest credit score for free on WalletHub, the only site with free daily updates.

 - $150 Bonus for Spending $2,500 in 3 Months: The average cash back card with an initial bonus offers about $165, or 16% less than the HSBC Cash Rewards Mastercard.
 Very few cards offer bigger cash back bonuses.
 And when you convert this bonus into percentage terms, you’re earning 30% cash back.